subin147/dunnhumby/Api/ProductManagment/README.md

 dotnet publish -c Release -o ./publish
 ```

-Upload the contents of the `publish` folder to your hosting environment (e.g., Azure, AWS, IIS).
+Upload the contents of the `publish` folder to your hosting environment.

 ---